 - 1. A notarized certification application form - 2.
-Passing scores (Advanced Low or above) on ACTFL oral/written English Proficiency tests (www.ACTFL.org). - 3.
-Completion of TCNJ-sponsored training in HIB (harassment, intimidation and bullying) - 4.
-Proof of passing an examination in physiology, hygiene and substance abuse issues pursuant to NJAC 6A:9-5.9 - 5.
+Passing scores (Advanced Low or above) on ACTFL oral/writing English Proficiency tests - 3.
+Completion of an online training in HIB (harassment, intimidation and bullying) - 4.
+Proof of passing an examination in physiology, hygiene and substance abuse issues or a copy of any college course in biology, nutrition, health problems, personal/family/school/, anatomy & physiology, or community health and wellness. - 5.
 A notarized non-citizen oath form (for non-U.S. citizens only). - 6.
 An application fee of \$170 payable to The College of New Jersey